-The increasing demand for covid antibody test in North Hills is due to the increasing number of people receiving Covid-19 vaccination across the globe.
+The increasing demand for covid antibody tests in North Hills is due to the increasing number of people receiving Covid-19 vaccination across the globe.
 Typically, a person is supposed to get antibody testing once he or she recovers from COVID-19.
-However, things have changed now and many prefer getting antibody tests before being vaccinated.
+However, things have changed now, and many prefer getting antibody tests before being vaccinated.
 The temptation of getting an antibody test to confirm whether your COVID vaccine was effective or not is always there.
-Others prefer getting the antibody testing after getting vaccinated to see if the vaccination is effective against mutant virus strains.
+Others prefer getting antibody testing after getting vaccinated to see if the vaccination is effective against mutant virus strains.

 To determine whether you are infected by the SARS-COV-2 virus that causes Covid-19, you need to get a polymerase chain reaction (PCR) test.
 This diagnostic test helps detect the virus's presence in saliva and mucus.
 Antibody testing, on the other hand, is usually done to know whether a person was previously exposed to the virus and recovered after developing antibodies against the virus.

 The purpose of getting a North Hills covid 19 antibody test is to analyze two types of proteins usually produced by the immune system during an infection.
 These two proteins are IgG and IgM.
 They usually help to establish the protective immunity level of a person.
 Researchers say that antibodies often develop seven or eleven days after infection.
 Many people prefer getting antibody testing after receiving the Covid-19 vaccine.